Nothing Limits Our Learning

 We do not use a specific reading scheme so that we can ensure children get a very wide breadth of reading experiences.
 We encourage children to read for enjoyment and all adults model positive attitudes to reading.

-We teach children in a variety of ways, often teaching in small groups to ensure that we are able to asses and meet their individual needs.
+We teach children in a variety of ways, often teaching in small groups to ensure that we are able to assess and meet their individual needs.
 As we know that some of our children will move during the term we always ensure that their records are up to date and ready for their next school.
 We prepare their latest assessments for families to take with them thereby minimising any educational disruption caused by a move.

 Our learning takes us outside into our fabulous grounds and beyond.
 Each Friday we spend the whole day outside taking our learning with us and applying everything we have learnt in a practical way.
 Our time outside also teaches us about our responsibilities to our school environment.
-Each week a class is responsible for an area of the school it could be the chickens, the allotments or playground.
+Each week a class is responsible for an area of the school it could be the wooded area, the allotments or playground.
 The children have a class responsibility to ensure that the area is well maintained and tidy so that others too may enjoy our grounds.

 We enjoy lots of school visits both locally and nationally.
 We have found that children at Cherry Tree Academy often experience a range of activities, clubs and visits which, in a full primary school, would often be restricted to the older year groups.
 We firmly believe that the wide and varied range of experiences we offer help to support our children who often see many changes in friendship groups and environments.
 We feel by encouraging children to be open to new experiences, build on their independence and learn important life skills such as communication and team building will help them wherever they go to next.

 We offer a range of free after school clubs.
 We try and change the clubs each term and offer enough places for children who would like to participate.
 Some of the clubs we have offered recently include, Science Club, Dance Club, ICT Club, Magazine Club, Playground Rhymes and Games, Singing, Skipping, Spanish and Gardening to name but a few.
-The clubs offered by school staff are free of charge.
+The clubs offered by academy staff are free of charge.